-- As outlined in the Net Zero 2040 Strategy, in Exhibit 2B, Section D7, Toronto Hydro plans to 3 - implement several initiatives throughout the 2025-2029 rate period and beyond to reduce the 4 - utility's scope 1 greenhouse gas emissions and achieve net zero by 2040.
-Although Toronto Hydro 5 - estimates that it can fully achieve its decarbonization goals for the 6 achievable within the
+As outlined in the Net Zero 2040 Strategy, in Exhibit 2B, Section D7, Toronto Hydro plans to implement several initiatives throughout the 2025-2029 rate period and beyond to reduce the utility's scope 1 greenhouse gas emissions and achieve net zero by 2040.
+Although Toronto Hydro estimates that it can fully achieve its decarbonization goals for the discussed risks.
+Current energy efficiency goals as established by the BOMA and Energy Star are not achievable within the